 Please see the Columbia University College of Dental Medicine Research tab for information on CDM faculty and student research resources, events and opportunities.

 Pediatric dentistry residents and faculty participate in direct care trips abroad.
-Recent experiences include Global Health Externships and medical/dental missions to Jamaica, Cambodia, Philippines, Israel, Guatemala, Nicaragua, Burundi and the Dominica Republic.
-These trips are funded by Columbia University, world organizations, partnerships and foundations and generous sponsors.
+Recent experiences include some limited opportunities for Global Health Externships and medical/dental missions to Cambodia, Philippines, Israel, Guatemala, Nicaragua, Burundi and the Dominican Republic.
+These trips may be partially funded by Columbia University, world organizations, partnerships and foundations and generous sponsors.
+Please click here to to download a PDF file presentation of the August 2013 trip to Guatemala.